Complete Guide on 18 Types of Cement with Names & Pictures

 Portland Limestone Cement

 Portland-Limestone Cement (PLC), also known as Type 1L cement.
 It is a special blend of Portland cement and fine limestone (5-15%).
-Its performance is similar to the standard concrete.
+Its performance is similar to that of standard concrete.

 However, limestone content helps to meet all traditional requirements for workability, measurements, and performance while reducing the carbon footprint by around 10%.